 Who set his own tank alight with petrol?
 How do you recover two tanks from a 40-foot drop?
 Who or what was ‘Apple Sammy’?
 What was Bostik used for?
 Who lost five Achilles to Tigers in one engagement?
 The answers to these and other questions can be found here in Panzerwrecks 28, featuring 156 rare and unpublished large-format photographs from around the world, along with six pages of specially commissioned artwork by Felipe Rodna.

-More information and page samples will follow.
+More information and artwork samples will follow.
 Join the waiting list to be emailed when it is available.

 Book Data